Chicago White Sox: History

 From 1951 to 1967, the White Sox had their longest period of sustained success, scoring a winning record for 17 straight seasons.
 Known as the "Go-Go White Sox" for their tendency to focus on speed and getting on base versus power hitting, they featured stars such as Minnie Miñoso, Nellie Fox, Luis Aparicio, Billy Pierce, and Sherm Lollar.
 From 1957 to 1965, the Sox were managed by Al López.
 The Sox finished in the upper half of the American League in eight of his nine seasons, including six years in the top two of the league.
 In 1959, the White Sox ended the New York Yankees' dominance over the American League, and won their first pennant since the ill-fated 1919 campaign.
 Despite winning game one of the 1959 World Series 11–0, they fell to the Los Angeles Dodgers in six games.

 During the late 1960s and 1970s, the White Sox struggled to win games and attract fans.
+The team played a total of 20 home games at Milwaukee County Stadium in the 1968 and 1969 seasons.
 Allyn and Bud Selig agreed to a handshake deal that would give Selig control of the club and move them to Milwaukee, but it was blocked by the American League.
-Selig instead bought the Seattle Pilots and moved them to Milwaukee (where they would become the Milwaukee Brewers, putting enormous pressure on the American League to place a team in Seattle.
+Selig instead bought the Seattle Pilots and moved them to Milwaukee, where they would become the Milwaukee Brewers, putting enormous pressure on the American League to place a team in Seattle.
 A plan was in place for the Sox to move to Seattle and for Charlie Finley to move his Oakland A's to Chicago.
 However, the city had a renewed interest in the Sox after the 1972 season, and the American League instead added the expansion Seattle Mariners.
 The 1972 White Sox had the lone successful season of this era, as Dick Allen wound up winning the American League MVP award.
 Bill Veeck returned as owner of the Sox in 1975, and despite not having much money, they managed to win 90 games in 1977, with a team known as the "South Side Hitmen".